How to make money as an artist

 You can sell art merchandise so you can make money without selling any artwork.
 If you are willing to go out of your comfort zone and learn new skills, there are so many ways to make decent money.

-How to make money with art online
+How to sell your art online

 The easiest and less risky way of getting money online is by doing commissioned works.
 Certainly, you can also sell ‘ready-made’ artworks too, but you might end up with a large inventory and bad cash flow.
 With commissioned works, you don’t have to bear the risks of producing something that is not sold.
 Your customers will pay you online in advance, so you can purchase the materials using the payment.